 We need to keep in mind that God can use marriage to make us more like Jesus every day.
 As we mature and pursue spiritual health, we weed out selfishness and increase forgiveness.
 We serve one another more freely.
 We accept accountability.
 We offer grace and love sacrificially.
 A marriage that is marked by love, forgiveness, grace, service and sacrifice is a marriage that is likely to thrive even in the hard times.

 Self-Care is Not Selfish

 Whether working out at the gym, getting enough sleep, pursuing counselling or reading the Bible, couples who do individual care ultimately do marital care because both husbands and wives grow stronger and healthier overall.
 And common sense suggests that healthy relationships emerge when healthy people come together in healthy, positive ways.

 So, self-care is not selfish.
 It’s an important part of being a healthy individual and having a healthy marriage.
 No matter how long we’ve been married, we can continue to grow in our understanding of our spouse, our God and ourselves.
 I’m grateful that even after 32 years of marriage, I can still recognise growth opportunities that not only help me to be a better me, but they help us to be a better “us.”

-Article supplied with thanks to Focus on the Family Australia.
+Article and video supplied with thanks to Focus on the Family Australia.

-About the Author: Jill is the author of 10 books and the founder and CEO of Hearts at Home.
-Focus on the Family provides relevant, practical support to help families thrive in every stage of life.
+About the Author: Focus on the Family Australia is a Christian not-for-profit that offers relevant, practical support and resources to help families thrive in every stage of life.